mdtarequl72k-lang/Working-On-Taitanic-Dataset/README.md

 ## 🤖 Next Steps
 - Build and train ML models (e.g., logistic regression, decision trees)
 - Evaluate model performance with metrics like accuracy and confusion matrix
 - Interpret results and iterate on feature engineering

 ## 🙋 Author
 Tarequl Islam
-Undergraduate Student, Statistics
+Undergraduate Student, Statistics, SUST
-Passionate about Data Analytics, ML, and Practical Projects
+Passionate about Data Analytics, ML and Practical Projects

 **Feel free to fork, use, or improve—PRs welcome!**